Rhoban/placo/docs/kinematics/com_task.rst

 Example
 -------

-The CoM task is used in the following example:
+The CoM task is used in the following example to swing the robot body laterally:

 .. admonition:: Humanoid